 - 1) Written Reprimand In situations where an oral warning and/or counseling letter has not resulted in the expected improvement, or when more severe initial action is warranted, the Department Director may issue an official written reprimand.
 The reprimand should be initiated as soon after the incident as is responsibly possible, but only after the departmental hearing.
 This letter will contain a specific statement of the charges.
-A copy of the reprimand shall be forwarded to the Human Resources Department for inclusion in the City's official personnel file for that employee. - 2) Suspension Pending Investigation and/or Hearing Suspension pending investigation and/or hearing is an action taken by the Department Director or their designee when it is determined that removal of the employee from work is in the best interest of the public and/or the City because the employee is deemed to pose a danger to the supervisor, the employer, or others or is causing significant disruption in the workplace.
-In such cases the Department Director shall be notified as soon as possible and no later than 24 hours of such suspension.
-Such suspension shall be made with pay unless otherwise authorized by the City Administrator and shall not exceed 30 calendar days.
-However, extensions to this 30-day period may be made by the City

-Administrator on the basis of extenuating circumstances, for example, pending adjudication in the Court system for a crime.
+A copy of the reprimand shall be forwarded to the Human Resources Department for inclusion in the City's official personnel file for that employee. - 2) Suspension Pending Investigation and/or Hearing Suspension pending investigation and/or hearing is an action taken by the City Administrator and Department Director when it is determined that removal of the employee from work is in the best interests of the public and/or the City because the employee is deemed to pose a danger to the supervisor, the employer, or others or is causing significant disruption in the workplace.
+Such suspension shall be made with pay unless otherwise authorized by the City Administrator and shall not exceed thirty (30) calendar days.
+However, extensions to this 30-day period may be made by the City Administrator on the basis of extenuating circumstances, for example, pending adjudication in the Court system for a crime.
 Whenever there is a suspension without pay, the Human Resources Department shall immediately notify Payroll in writing to stop the pay.
 During suspension pending investigation, no retirement benefits shall accrue.
 If the suspension leads to disciplinary action that results in termination, then the days during which the employee was suspended shall not be counted towards retirement benefits.
 If no disciplinary action is taken, or disciplinary action is taken short of termination, then the time for which the employee was suspended shall be restored and shall be counted towards retirement benefits.
 The investigation may be conducted in-house or by an agency outside the City, at the joint decision by the Human Resources Director and the City Administrator.
-At the conclusion of thirty (30) calendar days, if adjudication is pending or the internal investigation remains active, the City Administrator may extend the administrative leave period.
-Such request for extension must be set forth in writing by the Department Director with a statement for the valid basis for the extension.
-The extension shall not exceed ninety (90) days.
-The City Administrator must concur with both the basis and the length of the extension.
+At the conclusion of thirty (30) calendar days, if adjudication is pending or the internal investigation remains active, the City Administrator may extend the suspension.
 Upon completion of the investigation, a departmental hearing shall be held.
 At the conclusion of the investigation and subsequent departmental hearing, an employee suspended without pay may be reimbursed for lost wages only at the discretion of the City Administrator.